jbakse/html_css_workshop/content/index.md

-# Using VS Code and Working Locally
+## Using VS Code and Working Locally

 ### Learning Objectives
 - Install a text editor
-- Creating a web page from scratch.
+- Create a web page from scratch.
-- Viewing a local web page in Chrome.
+- View a local web page in Chrome.

 ### Overview
 Websites are made out of `.html`, `.css`, and `.js` files.
 While these are different languages, they are all based on simple text files meant to be written and read in a text editor.